Conor Coady pays big compliment to Leeds and Bielsa but eyes 'majestic heights' with Wolves

 "We know how good Leeds have been over the last couple of years, they’ve got their own way of playing, their own way of doing things and we’ve got to get our heads around that, because it’s such a tough way to play against.”

-Wolves recoded the double over Leeds last season under former boss Nuno Espirito Santos who left the club in May and became Tottenham Hotspur's new manager the following month.
+Wolves recorded the double over Leeds last season under former boss Nuno Espirito Santo who left the club in May and became Tottenham Hotspur's new manager the following month.

 By then, Wolves had appointed former Benfica boss Bruno Lage as their new man in the dugout and the Molineux outfit have won four of their last five league games having fallen to defeat in Lage's first three top-flight fixtures in charge.